 Now it’s time to start wrapping up.
 You’ve been on the phone for 20 minutes or so and you’ve covered most of the questions you wanted to ask.
 Before you sign off, add one or more of these:

 “What should I have asked that I didn’t?”

 “If you were sitting down with the CEO, what would you want to say?”

 However beautiful the strategy, you should occasionally look at the results.—Winston Churchill, British prime minister

 Sometimes it’s better to think of yourself as an agency rather than an employee.
 Don’t admit to having access to any company systems.
 That is, don’t look up their client history or trouble tickets; you don’t want to turn an interview into a support call.
 Instead, tell the client that you’ll notify the appropriate department who will do the follow-up.

 Never give any client-specific information to your colleagues unless the client approves it.
 If there were any sales or support issues, ask the client if you can send the information to sales or support.
 Most clients will be glad to have you forward their information, and all clients will appreciate that you asked before doing so.
 Send the information (now, before you forget) to the appropriate department.

 Immediately after the interview, take a few minutes to review and expand your notes.
 Then take a few minutes to compare your notes with those taken by your colleague.
 Don’t jump into another customer issue or you’ll forget some of the nuances from this conversation.

 And take a moment to reflect on what you’ve learned.
 Pat yourself on the back for completing a successful interview.
 Take a short break and then do it all again.

 Once you have a few interviews, you’ll begin seeing some trends and then you’re ready to start analyzing for patterns.
-And that’s what we’ll do next in Part 3: Analyzing what you’ve learned.
+And that’s what we’ll do next in Customer Interviews: Analyzing the Data.